The Cyclades · Milos

 07 · Tripiti · Centre-westWhere the Venus surfaced.

-Below the Plaka hill, beside the ancient theatre and the catacombs, a farmer dug up the Venus de Milo in 1820 — cut from this volcanic island, gone to the Louvre.
+Below the Plaka hill, beside the ancient theatre and the catacombs, a farmer dug up the Venus de Milo in 1820, cut from this volcanic island and gone to the Louvre.

 Late afternoon, with a drink up in Plaka after.

-Book the boat before the hotel.
-The Kleftiko small-boat day is the one thing that sells out and the one thing you'd regret missing — lock it a week ahead, then build the rest around it.
+Book the Kleftiko boat early.
+It sells out, and it is the one thing you'd regret missing.
+Lock it a week ahead, then build the rest around it.
 The whole geological loop sits inside the three-day plan.

 3-Day Plan

 Base in Pollonia or Adamas.
-Ease in on day one, give day two to the Kleftiko boat (the reason you came), and spend day three on the inland villages and Sarakiniko at dawn.
+Ease in on day one, give day two to the Kleftiko boat (the one you build the trip around), and spend day three on the inland villages and Sarakiniko at dawn.

 11:00 a.m.